By hiding my disability, I was denying a huge part of what makes me, me.Joel Nelson – creator of joelvsarthritis.co.uk

 I have always struggled with talking about my challenges and disabilities.
 So after a difficult year in 2019, I created this blog to share my experiences, raise awareness, and be an advocate for people fighting autoimmune disorders.

 What started as an outlet for my frustration, a way for me to process all of the change that was happening to me, quickly escalated.
-In less than a year since I launched this website, I have featured in national radio campaigns and interviewed by the BBC, The Times and other media outlets for Versus Arthritis.
+In less than a year since I launched this website, I have featured in national radio campaigns and been interviewed by the BBC, The Times and other media outlets for Versus Arthritis.
 I have had articles published by leading charities such as Scope and NASS and write freelance as a Community Advocate for Health Union, in the USA.

 For a complete list of my work with leading charities, health organisations, media work and published writing, visit my Portfolio.